 Founded in 2008, Markets.com prides itself on its transparency and openness around fees and commission.
 Offering CFDs across a vast range of assets (over 2,200), it also promises unparalleled control over the way you trade and support whenever you need it.

-In this guide, we’ll look at what Markets.com fees to expect and how to avoid any unexpected charges.
+This guide will look at a detailed approach on Markets.com fees, what to expect and how to avoid any unexpected charges.

 To begin with, let's take a look at the all-important fees involved with trading, including:

 - Deposit fees